ixu/6878Project/ProjectReadme.txt

 to execute
-	from the project directory python -m SimpleHTTPServer 8888 and then go to  localhost:8888
+	from the project directory python -m SimpleHTTPServer 8888 and then go to  localhost:8888 currently, everything is hardcoded for one specific example

 Backend Python code. :
 ------------------